The number one reason to visit Seville: it has everything you’re looking for in a Spanish city

 As you can see, the question isn't do you need to visit but rather when will you visit Seville on your Spain trip.
 Will you go for the history, the amazing food or the tasty craft beers?
 Or all of the above.
 Feel free to share your ultimate Seville tip in the comment section below.

-Topic: ,
+Topic: , ,

-Location(s): ,
+Destination(s): ,

 Travel Geek

 We Travel.
 We Enjoy Life.
 We Share Stories.
-There's never a dull moment on the Travel.Geek.NZ travel blog.
-Our articles are about combining travelling with things like craft beer, live music, tasting local food and the geeky side of life.
+The Travel.Geek travel blog started as DIY-OE travel blog but morphed into Travel.Geek.NZ after a few years.
+The new name just made more sense.
+We create articles about combining travelling with tasty or fun things like craft beer, live music, local food and the geek side of life.
+Check out the latest travel blog posts.

 Other articles you might like...